owainlewis/proof/README.md

 A small library for simple and consistent domain validation.

-Although there are other methods for validation (Scalaz, Cats and Scalactic) this library offers a smaller footprint and less complexity.
-It should be easier to use but conversely it will not be as flexable or powerful as something like Scalaz/Cats.
+Although there are other libraries for validation in Scala (Scalaz, Cats and Scalactic) this library offers a much smaller footprint and less complexity.

+It should be easier to use but conversely it will not be as powerful or generic as something like Scalaz/Cats.

 ## Overview